Women in 1940s Spain: The 1940s

 During the Franco period, families of dead and disappeared Republicans were prohibited from mourning publicly.
 They could not retrieve bodies.
 They could not give them headstones.
 They could not wear mourning garb.
 They could not cry about the loss of their loved ones in public.
-All grief was only allowed in the private domain, and often centered around photographs the family had of their dead and missing.
+Displays of grief were only allowed in the private domain, and often centered around photographs the family had of their dead and missing.
 Photos became a source of comfort, dignity and resistance.
 They were passed down from generation so families would not forget their histories.

 Women were generally not part of the founding of guerrilla groups operating in the 1940s.
 They were brought in later, as part of a disaffected class, through personal and political contacts.
 Almost all women involved with guerrilla groups were from rural areas and had family involved.
 This differed from the previous period, where many fighters came from the middle class and urban areas.
 One group women belonged to was Agrupación guerrillera de Levante y Aragón (AGLA).

 In the 1940s, women were barred from a number of professions.
 These included being a magistrate, diplomat, notary, customs officer, stock broker, and prison doctor.
-This was because women's primary job was to be a homemaker.
+This was because women were expected to be homemakers.

-From the 1940s to the 1980s, families, religious figures, strangers could all report women to the authorities for violating female morality.
-These women then could then be imprisoned without a trial in reformatories.
-Examples of reasons women were incarcerated included "having gone with the comparsas of the Marisol Film Artist" and "not obeying her mother.
-She likes the street a lot and does not want to work."
-In Barcelona during the 1940s, women had to be accompanied by men such as fathers, brothers or husbands if they wanted to be out on the street at night; they could not go out unaccompanied.
-Internal Spanish women migrants found life in Spain difficult during the 1940s, 1950s and 1960s as Francoist policy dictated they remain in the home.
-Unlike their husbands who could new develop social connections through outside employment, immigrant women were isolated having left behind their previous social support networks.
+From the 1940s to the 1980s, women were able to be reported to the authorities for violating female morality.
+These women could then be imprisoned in reformatories without a trial.
+Women were incarcerated for a variety of reasons including: being a comparsa, not obeying her mother, going out too often, and reluctance to work.

+In Barcelona during the 1940s, women had to be accompanied by a male relative if they wanted to be out on the street at night; they could not go out unaccompanied.
+Internal Spanish female migrants found life in Spain difficult during the 1940s, 1950s and 1960s as Francoist policy dictated they remain in the home.
+Unlike their husbands who could new develop social connections through outside employment, immigrant women were isolated having left behind their social networks in their home countries.